Winter Travel Tips

 Winter and holiday travel can result in stressful times whether by air or on the road.

-The following are suggestions to alleviate the stress of the winter/holiday traveler.
+The following are winter travel tips to alleviate the stress of the winter/holiday traveler, especially those with limited mobility.

 Traveling by air: